Twilio Announces Voluntary Long-Term Delisting - ExBulletin

 Twilio Announces Voluntary Long-Term Delisting

-Twilio (NYSE: TWLO) (LTSE: TWLO), the customer engagement platform that powers real-time, personalized experiences for today’s leading brands, today announced that it has requested to voluntarily withdraw its Class A common stock of the Long Term Exchange (“LTSE”).
-Accordingly, it is expected that effective the close of markets on December 29, 2022, Twilio’s Class A common stock will no longer be dual-listed on the LTSE, but will continue to trade and be listed on the Exchange. from New York. (“NYSE”) under the symbol “TWLO”.
+SAN FRANCISCO–(BUSINESS WIRE)–Twilio (NYSE: TWLO) (LTSE: TWLO), the customer engagement platform that powers real-time, personalized experiences for today’s leading brands, today announced that it has requested to voluntarily delist its Class A common stock from the Long-Term Exchange (LTSE).
+Accordingly, it is expected that effective the close of markets on December 29, 2022, the Class A common stock of Twilios will no longer be dual-listed on the LTSE, but will continue to trade and be listed on the Exchange. from New York.
+(NYSE) under the symbol TWLO.

-As part of Twilio’s commitment to non-GAAP operating profitability beginning in 2023, the company assessed discretionary spending and determined that the costs associated with maintaining a dual listing were no longer warranted.
+As part of Twilios’ commitment to non-GAAP operational profitability beginning in 2023, the company assessed discretionary spending and determined that the costs associated with maintaining a dual listing were no longer warranted.

 About Twilio Inc.

-Today’s large enterprises trust Twilio’s Customer Engagement Platform (CEP) to build direct, one-to-one relationships with their customers anywhere in the world.
+Today’s large enterprises rely on Twilios Customer Engagement Platform (CEP) to build direct, personalized relationships with their customers anywhere in the world.
 Twilio enables businesses to use communications and data to add intelligence and security to every stage of the customer journey, from sales to marketing to growth, customer service and many more use cases. using engagement in a flexible and programmatic way.
 In 180 countries, millions of developers and hundreds of thousands of businesses use Twilio to create magical experiences for their customers.
 For more information about Twilio (NYSE: TWLO) (LTSE: TWLO), visit www.twilio.com.

 Forward-looking statements

 This press release contains forward-looking statements within the meaning of the federal securities laws, which statements involve substantial risks and uncertainties.
 Forward-looking statements generally relate to future events or our future financial or operating performance.
-In some cases, you can identify forward-looking statements because they contain words such as “may”, “may”, “will”, “would”, “should”, “expect”, “anticipate”, “anticipates”, “could”, “intends”, “targets”, “projects”, “intends”, “believes”, “estimates”, “predicts”, “plans”, “potential” or “continues or the negative of these words or other similar terms or expressions that relate to our expectations, strategy, plans or intentions.
-Forward-looking statements in this press release include, but are not limited to, statements regarding the delisting of Twilio’s Class A common stock from the LTSE and the timing thereof.
+In some cases, you can identify forward-looking statements because they contain words such as may, may, will, should, expects, plans, anticipates, might, intends, target, projects, contemplates, believes, estimates, predicts, plans, potential or continue or the negative of these words or other similar terms or expressions which relate to our expectations, strategy, plans or intentions.
+Forward-looking statements in this press release include, but are not limited to, statements regarding the delisting of Twilios’ Class A common stock from the LTSE and the timing thereof.
 You should not rely on forward-looking statements as predictions of future events.
 The forward-looking statements contained in this press release are also subject to additional risks, uncertainties and factors, including those described in greater detail in Twilio’s latest filings with the Securities and Exchange Commission, including its most recent report. on Form 10-K, subsequent reports on Form 10-Q, and any changes to the foregoing.
-Forward-looking statements represent the beliefs and assumptions of Twilio management only as of the date such statements are made.
+Forward-looking statements represent the beliefs and assumptions of Twilios management only as of the date such statements are made.
 Twilio undertakes no obligation to update any forward-looking statements made in this press release to reflect events or circumstances after the date of this press release or to reflect new information or the occurrence of unforeseen events.

 Source: Twilio Inc.